 Yes, workers will need to renew their registration every three years.
 This can be done through their SCWonline account.

-Workers will need to show that they have completed at least 90 hours of Post registration training and learning (PRTL)
+Workers will need to have completed at least 90 hours of Post registration training and learning (PRTL)

 Keeping PRTL up to date is important we recommend workers update their training and learning as they complete it.